istSOS/istSOS4-STAC/README.md

   ## Steps for ingesting the data into postgres and search and visualize:

-  ### To query and visualize the data using STAC Browser and stac-fastapi:
+  ### To query and visualize the data using STAC Browser and stac-fastapi, we utilize eoAPI:

 ```python
 # Installing requirements